Monitoring Metastatic Breast Cancer

 Whether the tumor marker test score rises or falls over time may give some information on tumor response to a drug or tumor spread.

-Tumor marker tests are not helpful in every case.
+Tumor marker tests are not helpful in every case though.
 Some people with rising tumor marker levels don’t have tumor growth, and some people with tumor growth have normal or unchanged tumor marker levels.
+Small changes in tumor marker levels are not usually of major clinical importance.

 Health care providers don’t make treatment decisions based on tumor marker testing alone.
 They may combine findings from a tumor marker test with information on symptoms and findings from imaging tests (such as bone scans).
 This combined information can help your health care providers understand if a treatment is working well for your cancer.

-Talk with your health care provider about whether tumor marker testing is right for you.
+Talk with your health care provider about whether it may be helpful to have tumor marker testing.

 Scan anxiety (scanxiety)

-It’s normal to feel anxious before scans or other tests to see if the cancer is responding to treatment.
+It’s normal to feel anxious before scans or other tests that check if the cancer is responding to treatment.
+Your loved ones may feel this way too.
 Some call this scan anxiety or scanxiety.

-If it helps, talk to a friend or family member, or bring them with you to the appointment, if possible.
-You can also talk with your health care provider about ways to cope with this stress.
+If it helps, talk to a friend or family member, or bring them with you to the appointment.

 Learn more about ways to cope with stress, such as mindfulness meditation.